ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 	- maybe try to automate
 	- need three files (examples can be found in: `/Users/ymanasa/Library/CloudStorage/OneDrive-MichiganMedicine/omeara_lab/TgCPL/Docking/example_hit_screen`)
 		1. load rec.crg.pdb and xtal-lig.pdb
-		2. do visuale manipulations to make one pdb transparent and the other not
+		2. do visual manipulations to make one pdb transparent and the other not
 		3. make sure you can visualize the original drug ligand in the protein pocket
 		4. load the poses.mol2 file that come from after processing the docking results on greatlakes
 		5. use visual analysis to decide which ligands to keep and which ones to discard